TiesBos/EquiTrends/README.md

 The null and alternative hypothesis can therefore be seen as non-negligible and negligible differences in pre-trends, respectively.
-Implementation of the test is similar to the `maxEquivTest` function, in terms of the possible variance-covariance matrices (for more information on the possible variance-covariance matrices, see the documentation of the `meanEquivTest` function).
+Implementation of the test is similar to the `maxEquivTest` function in terms of the possible variance-covariance matrices (for more information on the possible variance-covariance matrices, see the documentation of the `meanEquivTest` function).
 The function returns an object of class